shanelnumber5/341-web-design/_docs/topic-09/10-using/01-page.md

 ### Inner Elements

-When setting the background color of inner elements, you should do choose colors that encourage readability, and complement the main color schemes of the site.
+When setting the background color of inner elements, you should choose colors that encourage readability, and complement the main color schemes of the site.

 <div class="codepen-embed">
   <p data-height="400" data-theme-id="30567" data-slug-hash="MWeyRZN" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="[Topic-07] Background Color" class="codepen"></p>